damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] New team member: [Add yourself](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/add_member_to_team_page.md) to the [team page](https://about.gitlab.com/team/) with an easily recognizable photo.
 * [ ] New team member: Add yourself to the [public map](https://sundial.teleport.org/public/groups/Y3IahPR5vYjBpMyU2kZj) of everyone's location via [Sundial](https://docs.google.com/a/gitlab.com/document/d/1U0ZYlKgX_VZVCKUozRYehRSiNquzIN1hg8B2RP19QCw/edit?usp=sharing)
 * [ ] New team member: I verify that the home folder of my hard drive is encrypted (see the [security handbook](https://about.gitlab.com/handbook/security) for help).
+* [ ] New team member: Register on 1Password by clicking [this link](https://gitlab.1password.com/teamjoin/invitation/J2KWH3CJDRFA7KTFDVVXXDSCMY)
+and then ping @rspeicher to confirm your account.
+* [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
+* [ ] New team member: Create GitLab.com account and leave a comment in this issue with the handle.
 * [ ] New team member: Make an improvement to the handbook (something that you wished was there), assign the merge request (MR) to your manager and link the MR url in this onboarding issue.

 ### FOR ENGINEERING ONLY (Devs, PEs, SEs)